HomeAll Buyer GuidesHow Staffing Firms Should Evaluate AI Interviewing Platforms (2026)

 Introduction

-For firms managing large applicant volumes, automated interviews can dramatically reduce recruiter workload, accelerate screening, and standardize candidate evaluation.
+For firms managing large applicant volumes, automated interviews can dramatically reduce recruiter workload, accelerate screening — potentially reducing average time-to-hire by 33% (2024) — and standardize candidate evaluation.
 But the category is still maturing, and many solutions appear similar on the surface.

 They promise AI-driven interviews, automated scoring, and integrations with applicant tracking systems.
 Yet once implemented across multiple clients, roles, and hiring workflows, the differences between platforms become very clear.